jwshartle/S3T2TM2/DesignDocument.md

 Your discussion so far should be causing your to think about deliniating specifific requirements.
 While I don't want to state that you need some specific number, look at some of the example projects on Ivan Marsik's website to get a sense of scope.
 If you don't have between one and two dozen requirements, you probably have not done enough work.

-•	Users must be able to create a new account.
+  *  Users must be able to create a new account.
 (REQ1)
-•	First account created must automatically be dubbed an admin.
+  *  First account created must automatically be dubbed an admin.
 (REQ2)
-•	Users cannot choose the same username as other users.
+  *  Users cannot choose the same username as other users.
 (REQ3)
-•	Username must be at least 3 letters and no more than 16.
+  *  Username must be at least 3 letters and no more than 16.
 (REQ4)
-•	Users cannot choose the same email as other users.
+  *  Users cannot choose the same email as other users.
 (REQ5)
-•	Users must be able to log in to account and profile state changes to online.
+  *  Users must be able to log in to account and profile state changes to online.
 (REQ6)
-•	When user is logged in, no other person will be able to log into the same account.
+  *  When user is logged in, no other person will be able to log into the same account.
 (REQ7)
-•	Site must lock out users for an hour after 3 incorrect password attempts.
+  *  Site must lock out users for an hour after 3 incorrect password attempts.
 (REQ8)
-•	Site must lock out users for 1 day after 5 incorrect password attempts.
+  *  Site must lock out users for 1 day after 5 incorrect password attempts.
 (REQ9)
-•	Site must lock out users after 10 incorrect password attempts.
+  *  Site must lock out users after 10 incorrect password attempts.
 (REQ10)
-•	Site admin must be able to unlock locked accounts.
+  *  Site admin must be able to unlock locked accounts.
 (REQ11)
-•	Users must be able to view profile once logged in.
+  *  Users must be able to view profile once logged in.
 (REQ12)
-•	User must be able to change username and password when logged in to their account.
+  *  User must be able to change username and password when logged in to their account.
 (REQ13)
-•	User must be able to add other information to their profile page, such as contact information and bio.
+  *  User must be able to add other information to their profile page, such as contact information and bio.
 (REQ14)
-•	User must be able to check user list to view which users are online and offline.
+  *  User must be able to check user list to view which users are online and offline.
 (REQ15)
-•	When looking at a user’s profile or the user list, admins must able to set a user as an admin.
+  *  When looking at a user’s profile or the user list, admins must able to set a user as an admin.
 (REQ16)
-•	When looking at a user’s profile or the user list, admins must be able to delete accounts.
+  *  When looking at a user’s profile or the user list, admins must be able to delete accounts.
 (REQ17)
-•	User must be able to log off and the profile state changes to offline(REQ18)
+  *  User must be able to log off and the profile state changes to offline(REQ18)

 #### Use Cases

 Your requirments and previous sections should lead to your use cases.
 How will users use the system?
 What are the types of users?
 This sections should include detailed use cases as well as an accountability matrix that ties your requirements to your use cases.

-##### Actor	        Goal	                                                                                Use Case Name
+##### Actor&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Goal[Use Case Name]
-Admin/User	To log into the system so that changes to tasks are marked by a specific user	        Log in (UC1)
+Admin/User&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To log into the system so that changes to tasks are marked by a specific user[Log in (UC1)]
-Admin/User	To log out of the system so that a new user can enter their information	                Log out (UC2)
+Admin/User&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To log out of the system so that a new user can enter their information[Log out (UC2)]
-Admin/User	To create a new account to access the program	                                        Create Account (UC3)
+Admin/User&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To create a new account to access the program[Create Account (UC3)]
-Admin	        To give admins extra power over normal users to edit, remove and change information	Admin Rights(UC4)
+Admin&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To give admins extra power over normal users to edit, remove and change information[Admin Rights(UC4)]
-Admin/User	To edit the information of current user	                                                Change Profile (UC5)
+Admin/User&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To edit the information of current user[Change Profile (UC5)]
-Admin/User	To access a list of all users and display their status	                                Access User List (UC6)
+Admin/User&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To access a list of all users and display their status[Access User List (UC6)]

 ##### Use Case 1: Log in
 Related reqs: REQ6; REQ7; REQ8; REQ9; REQ10; REQ13; REQ15